SHIN SPLINTS

 • For people who train predominately with high impact activities such as running, mixing in a low impact activities to their training regime every few days can help relieve some pressure on the shins whilst still working out.

-• Barefoot running has been found to help resolve shin splints as it spreads the impact stresses rather than one area being overloaded
+• Barefoot running has been found to help resolve shin splints as it spreads the impact stresses rather than one area being overloaded.

 • If you have incorrect running, jumping or landing technique this can contribute to shin splints.
 An exercise physiologist or sports physio can help to identify if there is an issue with technique or if it is due to muscle weakness or tightness.
-They can then provide you with a program that will help correct any issues, for example foot strike patterns or muscle discrepancies, and therefore help to prevent the reoccurrence of shin splints and improve how you train.
+They can then provide you with a program that will help correct any issues.

 Eliza Price